 Occupational Licenses: Information on industry-specific and occupation-specific licenses, permits and regulations is found in the Business Wizard.
 After answering a few questions, you will receive a customized checklist of agencies to contact with links to their websites.

 Business Registration: All businesses need to register a name and entity type with the Idaho Secretary of State’s office before conducting business.
-For information about the entity types recognized in Idaho and links to forms, see Legal Structure.
+For information about the entity types recognized in Idaho, see Legal Structure.
 Idaho does not have a state business license.

 Alcoholic Beverage Licensing: See the Assistance Resources section of this site.